Electrochemical machining is developed by W. Gussef in 1929. In this process, the material removal takes place using an Electrochemical process.

 This machining process is usually used to remove metal from extremely hard materials or materials that are difficult to machine using conventional processes.

 Before I start, Here is the bonus for you.
-At the end of the article, You can download this whole article as a Pdf and enjoy it offline, whenever you needed.
+At the end of the article, You can download this whole article as a Pdf and PPT, and enjoy it offline, whenever you needed.

 So, without further delay, let’s dive in-

 It is the method of removing metal from the electrochemical process, where DC current is passed between the tool(cathode) and workpiece(Anode) through an electrolyte, known as ECM machining.